otto-torino/django-baton/docs/customization.rst

 You can override all the css variables, just create a `baton/css/root.css` file and serve it from an app listed before baton in `INSTALLED_APPS`.

+You can also create themes directly from the admin site, just surf to `/admin/baton/batontheme/`.
+There can be only one active theme, if present, the saved content is used instead of the `root.css` file.
+So just copy the content of that file in the field and change the colors you want.
+Be aware that the theme content is considered safe and injected into the page as is, so be carefull.

 If you need heavy customization or you need to customize the `primary` and `secondary` colors, you can edit and recompile the JS app which resides in `baton/static/baton/app`.

 The Baton js app